 Thndr

-Egypt's first mass-market investment platform – 5.5M users, 18% of total EGX trading value, 40% of all EGX order executions – pushing into the UAE and Saudi Arabia with a financial super-app ambition that is now being executed, not just stated.
+Egypt's first mass-market investment platform – 5.5M users, the largest of Egypt's 120 EGX brokerages by value traded – pushing into the UAE and Saudi Arabia with a financial super-app ambition that is now being executed, not just stated.

 Outside-in /